younesszs/O2O/README.md

 ## Acknowledgement

+- This work was supported in part by AFOSR grant FA9550-22-1-0380.

-This package is based on:
+- This package is based on:

 John Leverso, Youness Diouane, George Mohler, "Measuring Online–Offline Spillover of Gang Violence Using Bivariate Hawkes Processes", Journal of quantitative criminology, 2025.